openstack/swift/doc/source/overview_container_sync.rst

     are being synced, then you should follow the instructions for :ref:`symlink_container_sync_client_config` to be compatible with symlinks.

+    Be aware that symlinks may be synced before their targets even if they are in the same container and were created after the target objects.
+In such cases, a GET for the symlink will fail with a ``404 Not Found`` error.
+If the target has been overwritten, a GET may produce an older version (for dynamic links) or a ``409 Conflict`` error (for static links).

 --------------------------
 Configuring Container Sync
 --------------------------